-This week we’re going to be taking a look back and then a look forward, first by exploring the process that I used to design the curriculum for The Verbal To Visual Classroom, and then by taking a look at what I’ll do differently as I plan out a curriculum for Learn In Public.
+This week we’re going to be taking a look back and then a look forward, first by exploring the process that I used to design the curriculum for An Introduction To Visual Note-Taking, and then by taking a look at what I’ll do differently as I plan out a curriculum for Learn In Public.

 Let’s start with some high-level planning.